 We’ve worked with numerous brands to create videos for social media, so we know first hand how powerful videos can be when you want to engage with an audience online.
 And while no two videos are alike, there are five basic types of videos that brands can use to build and engage their audiences.

-Quite a few people are using Facebook Live video to engage their audience.
+Quite a few people are using Facebook Live video to engage their audiences.
 Facebook Live, YouTube Live, and other streaming services make it easy to connect with your followers, though it does require that you already have a fairly significant following.
 Live streaming video gives you the opportunity to start a dialogue with your users.
 A few examples of powerful live video include:

 Tips for adding live videos to your social media marketing:

 • Always test your live videos ahead of time, to make sure all your technology works.

 • With live video, lighting and sound are going to be incredibly important.
 Invest in the right technology.